 - Bundesministerium fur Umwelt, Naturschutz und nukleare Sicherheit (BMU), Germany

 - Bundesministerium für wirtschaftliche Zusammenarbeit und Entwicklung (BMZ), Germany

 - Department of Foreign Affairs and Trade (DFAT), Australia

-- Foreign Affairs, Foreign Trade and Development Cooperation, Belgium
+- Department of Foreign Affairs, Trade and Development (DFATD), Canada

 - Ministry of Foreign Affairs and Trade, New Zealand

 - Swedish International Development Cooperation Agency (SIDA), Sweden

 - Swiss Agency for Development and Cooperation (SDC), Switzerland

 - US Department of State, United States